Physical benefits of fir essential oil

 Firs are some of the tallest trees, with some reaching heights of over 300 feet.
 These trees are perfectly conical in shape as they reach for the heavens.
 Fir trees often grow in “fir waves” along with other evergreens across mountain tops, providing shelter and food at some of the highest peaks around the world.
 Fir essential oil can help us access our higher self and our soul’s higher purpose while living in harmony with others who have a different spiritual journey.
 Often this attitude of acceptance and tolerance while searching for inner peace comes later in life, represented by the evergreen family.*

 *Statements in this paragraph have not been evaluated by the FDA.
-The FDA regards Fir Essential Oil as generally safe for human consumption.

 Always discuss with your medical doctor before using any alternative medicines, natural supplements, or vitamins.
 All information and content provided is for educational purposes only and is not intended to substitute advice given by a pharmacist, physician, or other licensed health-care professional.
 This information is not intended to treat or diagnose a health problem or disease.